Immigrants & Immigration

 - They are in a dependent visa status that provides work authorization, such as E-2S, E-3S, or L-2S.

 An EAD is issued as a plastic card, similar to a driver’s license.
-It contains basic information such as the holder's photo, name, date of birth, USCIS number, EAD card number, eligibility category, validity dates, and any restrictions.
+It has basic information such as the holder's photo, name, date of birth, USCIS number, EAD card number, eligibility category, validity dates, and any restrictions.

 Who qualifies for an EAD?